airbnb/lottie-ios/README.md

 The default is `.pause`

 Options:
-: **stop**: Stop the animation and reset it to the beginning of it's current play time.
+: **stop**: Stop the animation and reset it to the beginning of its current play time.
 The completion block is called.
 : **pause**: Pause the animation in its current state.
 The completion block is called.
 : **pauseAndRestore**: Pause the animation and restart it when the application moves back to the foreground.
 The completion block is stored and called when the animation completes.
 #